R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 ## Limited network connectivity

 The enclave host machine needs to contact Intel's attestation servers, as part of proving to third parties that it's a genuine unrevoked CPU running in the latest known secure configuration.
-Therefore if the machine has limited connectivity you must use an outbound HTTP[S] proxy server.
+Therefore, if the machine has limited connectivity you must use an outbound HTTP[S] proxy server.

 The `aesmd` service has a configuration file in `/etc/aesmd.conf`.
 You may need to put your proxy settings there.